amiuday/aws-fundamentals/notes/iam.md

   ]
 }

+Make sure he also has the below permissons.
+Please allow if he hasn't

+✅ Fix for console access

+If you want the user to also see and click into the bucket in the AWS Console, add one more statement:

+{
+  "Sid": "AllowListBuckets",
+  "Effect": "Allow",
+  "Action": "s3:ListAllMyBuckets",
+  "Resource": "*"
+}

+arn:aws:s3:::* - you can also pass the Resource like this

+This allows the S3 console to show the bucket list, but doesn’t give object-level access beyond what you already allowed.

 Q. If I only give "arn:aws:s3:::my-daily-logs-bucket/*" in the Resource will it be applied to the folder and sub folders?

 🔹 Steps to Apply